-Is the New Testament an unreliable translation of a translation of a translation, as Bart Ehrman claims?
-If we don’t have the originals, how do we know what we have a faithful copy?
+Is the New Testament an unreliable translation of a translation of a translation, written by unknown authors, and full of contradictions as Bart Ehrman claims?
+If we don’t have the originals, how do we know that we have a faithful copy?
 Do contradictions mean that we should reject the contents of these 2000 year old manuscripts?

 Jesus: Man or Myth?

 C. S. Lewis famously said that Jesus was either a Liar, a Lunatic or Lord.
-But some people have opted for a fourth option: Legend.
+But some people have opted for a forth option: Legend.
 Jesus never really existed, the stories of him were stolen from Pagan mystery religions.
-Was Jesus the first “Dying and rising” god?
+Was Jesus the first ‘dying and rising’ god?
 Nope.
-Osiris, Horus, Dionysius and Mithras all beat him to it.
+Orsiris, Horus, Dionysius and Mithras all bet him to it.
 Or did they?